basim-ahmad/Tic-Tac-Toe-AI-Game/README.md

 ## Usage

 1. **Prepare Q-Tables**: Ensure you have a JSON file with Q-tables for the AI.
-This file should be named `randomfirst.json` or modify the code to use a different file name.
+This file should be named `randomfirst.json` or `qtable.json` or `aifirst.json`.
+Modify the `human_play` function in code to use a different file name.

 2. **Run the Game**: Execute the Python script to start the game.
 The AI will make moves based on the Q-tables, and the human player will be prompted to make a move.